sahilchess/cps-test/README.md

 * nice and clean ui
 * cool fonts

-## How to Run It
+## How to test It
-No installation, complex terminal commands, or cloning required:
 1. Click the [Live Demo Link](https://cps-test-rust.vercel.app/) at the top of this file.
 2. click the big purple button to start tracking clicks
 3. track your stats

 ## Future plans
 Planned updates and customizable features currently in development:
-* In-Game Settings Menu: An interactive interface to toggle and tune your gameplay style.
+* settings Menu: An interactive interface to toggle and tune your style.